mike-uffelman/pricing-component/README.md

 An additional object for this project was to practice building responsive layouts using Flexbox and CSS Grid.

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 ### Continued development

-Going forward I'd like to continue to practice intentional

 ## Author